hashgraph/guardian/docs/guardian/demo-guide/carbon-offsets/cdm-acm0001-flaring-or-use-of-landfill-gas.md

 ### Key Documents and Schemas&#x20;

-Methodological Tool 02 – Combined tool to identify the baseline scenario and demonstrate additionality.&#x20;

-Methodological Tool 03 – Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.&#x20;

-Methodological Tool 04 – Emissions from solid waste disposal sites. &#x20;

-Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.&#x20;

-Methodological Tool 06 – Project emissions from flaring. &#x20;

-Methodological Tool 08 – Tool to determine the mass flow of a greenhouse gas in a gaseous stream. &#x20;

-Methodological Tool 09 – Determining the baseline efficiency of thermal or electric energy generation systems. &#x20;

-Methodological Tool 12 – Project and leakage emissions from transportation of freight. &#x20;

-Methodological Tool 32 – Positive lists of technologies.&#x20;

 Project Description - Project Participant information, standard project information, methodology information like baseline emissions, project emissions, etc.&#x20;

 Emissions Reduction – Schema included within the project information form; this is filled out by the project participant to calculate annual emission reductions.&#x20;

 Monitoring Report – The monitoring report is to be filled out based on the monitoring plan mentioned within the methodology.&#x20;

+### Tools Referenced

+* Methodological Tool 02 – Combined tool to identify the baseline scenario and demonstrate additionality.&#x20;
+* Methodological Tool 03 – Tool to calculate project or leakage CO2 emissions from fossil fuel combustion.&#x20;
+* Methodological Tool 04 – Emissions from solid waste disposal sites. &#x20;
+* Methodological Tool 05 – Baseline, project and/or leakage emissions from electricity consumption and monitoring of electricity generation.&#x20;
+* Methodological Tool 06 – Project emissions from flaring. &#x20;
+* Methodological Tool 08 – Tool to determine the mass flow of a greenhouse gas in a gaseous stream. &#x20;
+* Methodological Tool 09 – Determining the baseline efficiency of thermal or electric energy generation systems. &#x20;
+* Methodological Tool 12 – Project and leakage emissions from transportation of freight.&#x20;
+* Methodological Tool 32 – Positive lists of technologies.&#x20;

 ### Token (Carbon Emission Reduction)&#x20;